THE PALADINS OF NARETIA

 THE PALADINS OF NARETIA is a debut novel from author T.P.
 Keane, and is the first book in a series.
 It centres around three main characters, The blood queen (a 17 yo nasty piece of work who has sworn to avenge the death of her parents), a winged descendant of a dark god (who is subject of a prophecy that could destroy Naretia), and a wizard, Olorin (who is charged with making sure the prophecy isn’t fulfilled).
 And so, the foundations are laid for an epic fantasy tale.

 The world building is done well, and there was enough detail to clearly picture the settings as I read.
 We follow the journey as Olorin leads the quest from one far corner of Naretia to the other, all in the name of a mysterious prophecy.
 The underlying dark history behind it provides plenty of twists and questionable characters along the way.

-I found that the mood and tone softened as the story progressed, there was definitely more humour in the second half, probably due to the increased involvement of Bernard.
+I found that the mood and tone softened as the story progressed, there was definitely more humor in the second half, probably due to the increased involvement of Bernard.

 A good read for fans of wizards, trolls, creatures and fantastic settings.
 Bernard the dwarf is a scream, undoubtedly my favorite character.
 I am interested in reading the next book.

 > Please click here to see my Review Policy <

 SUBWAY | PALLIATOPIA